aspose-html-cloud/aspose-html-cloud-docs/content/conversion-api/epub-converter/convert-epub-to-pdf/_index.md

 {{< tab tabNum="2" >}}

 The following example shows how to convert **EPUB to PDF java** language applying.
-EPUB is taken from the Web, converted to PDF and saved to cloud storage.
+EPUB is located in cloud storage, converted to PDF and saved to cloud storage.
 You can download the java SDK from the [GitHub repository](https://github.com/aspose-html-cloud/aspose-html-cloud-java).

 ```java
 Configuration.setBasePath("https://api.aspose.cloud");